 Everything!
 Life is so rich, so full of interesting elements, that I can find inspiration anywhere...
 Eyes open or closed.

 That said, writing doesn’t happen all the time for me.
 When it does, it hits me like a thunderbolt.
 I love when I get an idea.
-I love when I can feel that the idea can become something real.
-I must admit that for many years I believed much like many adults do.
+I love when I feel that the idea can become something real.
+I must admit that for many years I held a belief much like many adults do.
 I had all the same limitations rolling around in my head.
 “You can’t do this and that won’t work, and it’s too hard.”
 What a horrible way to go through life, thinking that you can’t, when in fact, most things are possible.

 Determination, belief in one’s self, doing the work…all can make a dream become a reality.
 And when you truly examine the word impossible, you can see that the first 2 letters are I-M. I’m possible.

 I’ll tell you what first made me believe that I could do what I loved, and not have any fear.
 My true inspiration to publish came from her nieces and nephew.
 Yes, you know the saying...
 Out of the mouths of babes.
 They speak truth.
 As children, they didn’t have any of those preconceived boundaries.
 Anything is achievable when you are 10, 7, 5.